TALKS JUST ME AND A LECTERN

-Developed from my experiences with everything from variety (Butlin’s Holiday Camps and the London Palladium) to the Royal Shakespeare Company, the National Theatre, Scottish Opera and Sadler’s Wells Ballet.
+If you’re looking for backstage gossip then this is the one to go for.
+It’s developed from my experiences with everything from variety (Butlin’s Holiday Camps and the London Palladium) to the Royal Shakespeare Company, the National Theatre, Scottish Opera and Sadler’s Wells Ballet.
 The stage manager’s view from the prompt corner is very different to that from your comfortable seat in the stalls or circle.
 Reality theatre; no retakes.
-And as the review says - slightly saucy.
+And as the review indicates - slightly saucy.

 A very accomplished performance.
 Sarum U3A.

 Splendid Talk; everyone enjoyed it - including the naughty bits.
 Bookham U3A.

 If we had a cup for Speaker of the Year it would have your name on it.
 Barnstaple Taw Probus.